SAP-samples/teched2023-DA262/exercises/database_explorer/ex2/README.md

 ## Exercise 2.3 Debugging a Stored Procedure
 A graphical debugger can be used to step through the code in a stored procedure, function, or anonymous block.

-1. In the instance connection that uses USER1, open the stored procedure `RESERVATION_GENERATOR` for debuggging.
+1. In the instance connection that uses USER1, open the stored procedure `RESERVATION_GENERATOR` for debugging.

     ![](images/OpenForDebugging.png)